hollisDidLoad/YouPick/README.md

 # YouPick

-#You will require your own Yelp API key to fully use the open source code.
+#Will require your own Yelp API key to fully use the open source code.

 **Screen Shots**